-- Slide anything metal or glass across the cooktop. - Use cookware with dirt or dirt build up on the bottom; always use clean cookware. - Use your cooktop as a cutting board or work surface in the kitchen. - Drop heavy or hard objects on the ceramic glass cooktop; they may cause it to crack.
+- Slide anything metal or glass across the cooktop. - Use cookware with dirt or dirt build up on the bottom; always use clean cookware. - Use your cooktop as a cutting board or work surface in the kitchen. - Cook foods directly on the cooktop surface without a - Drop heavy or hard objects on the ceramic glass cooktop; they may cause it to crack.

-Figure 30: Cooktop care
+Figure 23: Cooktop care